- Length Overall – 14.4m

 What is life on board like?

 Temptress is just 4.3m wide at her widest point (in the saloon).
 Aft (ie at the back) there are two double cabins, the port-hand one has been converted to stowage.
 Between these is a head (bathroom with loo and shower).
 The main saloon has settee-style seating to port and the galley and chart table to starboard.
-In the galley we have a four burner gas stove with oven and grill (rarely used as it produces stripped toast!), fridge, cool box and double sink.
-The fridge and coolbox are cavernous top-opening lockers so we use stacking plastic baskets to organise things – not always very practical at sea but better than nothing at all.
+In the galley we have a three burner gas stove with oven and grill (new in February 2017), fridge, cool box and double sink.
+The fridge and coolbox are cavernous top-opening lockers so we use stacking baskets to organise things – not always very practical at sea but better than nothing at all.
 Forward of the saloon is the master cabin with a very spacious double berth to port and two small armchairs separated by a desk/dressing table to starboard.
-Ahead of this is the other head again with shower and forward of that is the forepeak where we stow sails, ropes, fenders, two fold up bikes and on occasions the dirty laundry!
+Ahead of this is the other head again with shower and forward of that is the forepeak where we stow sails, ropes, fenders and on occasions the dirty laundry!

 If we are sailing then before we leave port the hatches are closed and their plugs put in (to stop water coming through the air vents in the event of waves breaking over the deck).
 The portholes in the topsides are checked to ensure they are closed tight and the sink in forward head has its seacock closed as it is on the side of the boat just below the waterline so when the boat heels water is forced up, filling the sink.
-It used to do the same on the opposite side in the galley and we found out the hard way that we could fill the cupboards above the pair of sinks here with seawater, nowadays there a valve permits the galley sinks to drain but nothing to come up.
+It does the same on the opposite side in the galley and we found out the hard way that we can fill the cupboards above the pair of sinks here with seawater.

 Cruising implies sailing but actually much of life is spent at rest, at anchor off some busy port or in a quiet, deserted cove or if we can afford it alongside in a marina.
-Getting ashore from an anchorage means inflating the dinghy, launching it and attaching the outboard then deciding where to land without getting too wet.
+Getting ashore from an anchorage means launching the tin dinghy ‘Sheila’, attaching the outboard then deciding where to land without getting too wet.
 If the waves are breaking on the nearby beach then a pontoon or quayside is preferable.
 It also has to be somewhere safe, it would be terrible to come back from a nice lunch ashore to find the dinghy gone.

 In port the saloon table usually has a Moroccan carpet covering, fruit bowl and whatever paraphernalia the hobbies currently being worked on require – at sea all this has to be stowed.
 Early on we decided that if we were living on the boat it was not to be camping-style so although we have melamine mugs, plates and bowls for use at sea, we also have china mugs, plates and a few glasses for use in harbour.
-In Portugal we acquired six (now only five) highly decorated terracotta dishes which are used most supper times.
+In Portugal some years ago we acquired some highly decorated terracotta dishes which are used most supper times.

-Whether anchored or tied up we usually do a few jobs early morning – a market shop, laundry, boat care etc and then spend some time exploring the local town or walking on the beach or fishing (not that we ever catch much).
+Whether anchored or tied up we usually do a few jobs early morning – a market shop, laundry, boat care etc and then spend some time exploring the local town or walking on the beach or fishing (not that we ever catch much unless trolling at sea).
 With no TV we read a great deal, swapping books with other boat to renew our supply or downloading onto a Kindle.
 In many marinas and anchorages there is a good social life with drinks and even meals on other boats and of course we welcome lots of visiting crew.

 Laundry is something that took us ages to sort properly and we continue to refine this particular chore.
 In some marinas & anchorages there are machines, in Spain back in 2001/2 for example we had to rely on ‘lavanderias’ – a proper laundry – which can be very expensive (around £20 for a sailing bag full, 10 years ago) and also means you may have to hang around in a port longer than you wanted too plus the quality was a bit hit or miss.
 Then we tried a Wonderwash – a sort of vacuum butter churner for laundry – simply drop in some dirty laundry (duvets & towels are too big), add a small amount of detergent and a couple of litres of hot water, screw down the lid and churn for a few minutes but as rinsing was easier done in an extra large builders trug we eventually gave it away and stuck to buckets.
 Once washed & rinsed the laundry is squeezed by hand (oh for a portable wringer!) and hung out to dry on lines strung between the rigging.
 At least in the tropics laundry dries quickly as long as it doesn’t blow away first!